nikkh/DLLStuff/README.md

 In your azure subscription:
 * create a storage account with a container to hold inputs and results.
 Note the connection string and container name
 * create a service bus namespace and a queue within the namespace.
 Note the connection string and the queue name
-* Add a file called local.settings.json in DLLStuff and ReqestCreator projects
+* Add a file called local.settings.json in DLLStuff and RequestCreator projects

 `{
   "Logging": {